openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/02-deploying-an-existing-container-image.md

 The web interface also shows a lot of the same information on the *Pod* details page.
 Click on the blue *Pod* circle on the project overview page.
 As there is only one *Pod* you will be taken direct to the details page for the *Pod*.
-You can also get there by clicking "Applications", then "Pods", at the left, and then clicking the *Pod* name.
-If there was more than one *Pod* and you clicked in the *Pod* circle you would instead end up at the *Pod* list.
+You can also get there by clicking _Applications_ in the left hand side navigation bar, then
+_Pods_.
+This will give you a list of the *Pods* for the application.
+Click on the *Pod* name.
+If there was more than one *Pod* and you clicked in the *Pod* circle you would instead end up at the *Pod* list from which you can select which *Pod* to view.

 #### Background: Services

 *Services* provide a convenient abstraction layer inside OpenShift to find a group of like *Pods*.
 They also act as an internal proxy/load balancer between those *Pods* and anything else that needs to access them from inside the OpenShift environment.
-For example, if you needed more parks map servers to handle the load, you could spin up more *Pods*.
+For example, if you needed to start up multiple instances of the `parksmap` application to handle the volume of requests to it, you could spin up more *Pods*.
 OpenShift automatically maps them as endpoints to the *Service*, and the incoming requests would not notice anything different except that the *Service* was now doing a better job handling the requests.